Queen Anne’s County Small Business Assistance & Recovery Fund

-Grant applications will be accepted for 1 month from the date the application goes live.
+Grant applications will be accepted until September 30, 2020.
 Should the program run out of funds before the end of this time period the public will be notified, and the application will be closed.
 For this reason, we encourage you to please apply as early as possible.

 Due to the anticipated volume of applicants, incomplete applications will be rejected without further review.